ngngardner/resume/typst/resume/main.typ

 )

 #resume-item[
-  - Created a backend web application for an innovative mobile self-checkout solution
-  - Programmed maintainable and efficient code that impacted new microservice products by serving as a template
-  - Achieved third place in the NCR global hackathon with over 2400 participants with a nutrition application
+  - Developed the complete backend service for a mobile self-checkout solution using Go, the Echo web framework, and PostgreSQL; the application was successfully deployed in NCR's live test store.
+  - Secured 3rd place in a global NCR hackathon (2,400+ participants) for contributions to the patented NutriVerify application, including co-designing the core system diagram.
 ]

 #resume-entry(